 To calculate the TOB for an ETF transaction, follow these steps:

-2. Determine the TOB rate: The TOB rate can be 0.12%, 0.35% or 1.32%.
-Check our guide on determining the TOB rate for an ETF.
+- Determine the TOB rate: The TOB rate can be 0.12%, 0.35% or 1.32%.
+Check out our guide for determining the TOB rate of an ETF.

-3. Multiply the transaction value by the TOB rate: Take the transaction value and multiply it by the TOB rate to calculate the TOB amount payable.
-In our example, this is 0.0012 (0.12% expressed as a decimal).
-For example, if you bought an ETF for a transaction value of €10,000, the TOB calculation would be as follows: TOB = €10,000 x 0.0012 = €12.
-In this case, the TOB payable for the ETF transaction would be €12.
+- Multiply the transaction value by the TOB rate: Take the transaction value and multiply it by the TOB rate to calculate the TOB amount payable.
+If you bought €10,000 worth of an ETF that has a TOB tax rate of 0.12%, you will pay a TOB of €12.00.

 You need to repeat this process for every transaction (both buying and selling) you undertook for the period you want to declare TOB for.
 So it is possible that different transactions have a different TOB rate.